-- Third, select a method of submission for your job: web interface, email, XML-RPC, or Kestrel.
+- Third, select a method of submission for your job: web interface, XML-RPC, or Kestrel.
 If you use the web interface, you can upload the model, data, and additional files as text files.
-If you use the email interface, you will need to create in plain text an XML document using the solver-specified template.
 If you plan to use XML-RPC or Kestrel, consult the documentation on the NEOS Guide site.

 - Finally, submit your job to the NEOS Server.
 When the NEOS Server receives the submission, it assigns a job number and a password and it queues the job for scheduling on one of the machines.
 When the job is received by a machine, the submission is unpacked, the driver processes the submission, and the optimization code executes.

 - Why is an email address required for submission?